-At the half way point between midwinter and the spring Equinox, around the 1st of February, we celebrate the festival of Imbolc (or Imbolg) the time of awakening.
+At the half way point between midwinter and the spring Equinox, It falls on the New Moon closest the 1st of February, we celebrate the festival of Imbolc (or Imbolg) the time of awakening.
+This year, 2022 it is the on the first, how fortuitous.

-Imbolc is the festival of the bride.
-Where the triple goddess transform within the couldron from her Crone form and is reborn a Maiden (or bride) bringing fresh inspiration and creativity back with her; her gifts of poetry and song stir (ahem) the green man from his slumber and as they couple, the sap and life giving energy is stirred also.
+Imbolc is the festival of the bride, where the triple goddess transforms within the cauldron from her Crone form and is reborn a Maiden (or bride) bringing fresh inspiration and creativity back with her; her gifts of poetry and song stir (ahem) the green man from his slumber and as they couple, the sap and life giving energy is stirred also.

 Imbolc means ‘in the belly’ which is where we find our selves now.
 The first lambs are being born, the first spring plants such as snow drops are emerging.
-We have almost survived winter though it is not quite over.
+We have almost survived winter (and are about to be reborn) though it is not quite over.

 Traditions and practice